 AV: It really is.
 And when I think back to the times I’ve gotten lean, especially my 2017 bodybuilding season where I got inside out shredded, I learnt so many lessons that can be transferable to business.
 Taking myself to the extreme has not only helped my business from a trainer perspective, and having that empathy, but it’s taught me so much about business itself.
 There are a lot of parallels to be drawn between the two.

 DS: 100% agree.
 What’s interesting is that while it’s a ‘one-man band’ when transforming your body, you need the support of people closest around you.
 I mean, my wife has been incredible.
 It’s been a journey for her and my family too.
 We had to redefine meal times and choices when eating out, but we’re a far healthier family now for it, which is amazing.

-What’s also been cool is that you guys at RNT don’t expect you to put everything on hold either.
+What’s also been cool is that you guys at RNT don’t expect your members to put everything on hold either.
 I still went to my close friend’s birthday meals, and I even took my wife to Venice for our anniversary!
-The real key was being honest with you, and building the plan around it.
-I knew that if I let you know in advance, you could tailor the week accordingly to allow for progress to keep coming.
+The real key was being honest with the RNT team, and building the plan around it.
+I knew that if I was transparent the plan could be tailored accordingly to allow for progress to keep coming.
 This was game changing.